ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 git push origin <branchName>
 ```

-On subsequent pushes of that branch, you should be able to simply the command to: `git push`.
+On subsequent pushes of that branch, you should be able to simplify the command to: `git push`.
 {{% /notice %}}